JensForstmann/tmt2/README.md

 **FEATURES**

-- Fully configure the tournament match beforhand (and edit it after it's created)
+- Fully configure the tournament match beforehand (and edit it after it's created)
 - Play how many maps you want in a series (BO1, BO2, BO3, BO*...)
 - Configure how to ban and pick maps & sides, even knife-for-side is supported
 - Automatic map changes & side switches